MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 You can test deployment in your development environment by running the Windows App SDK Installer:

+- **WindowsAppRuntimeInstall.exe** if you are using version 1.0 Preview 1
-- **WindowsAppSDKInstall.exe** if you are using version 1.0 Experimental or later
+- **WindowsAppSDKInstall.exe** if you are using version 1.0 Experimental
 - **ProjectReunionInstall.exe** if you are using version 0.8 Preview

-You can also run the installer with no user interaction and suppress all text output with `WindowsAppSDKInstall.exe --quiet` or `ProjectReunionInstall.exe --quiet`.
+You can also run the installer with no user interaction and suppress all text output with `WindowsAppRuntimeInstall.exe --quiet` or `WindowsAppSDKInstall.exe --quiet` or `ProjectReunionInstall.exe --quiet`, depending on the Windows App SDK version.

 After the installation is complete, you can run your unpackaged app.
 For an example of how to build and run an unpackaged app that uses the Windows App SDK, see [Tutorial: Build and deploy an unpackaged app that uses the Windows App SDK](tutorial-unpackaged-deployment.md).